 My classroom problem is, "How do we have students do their own research using technology?"

+While searching on the internet an adult must accompany the child to help to decide what is useful to protect the children from inappropriate content.
+There could also be parental controls.
+The teacher would have to use what is developmentally appropriate practice in their curriculum but make sure the students own their learning as Alan November emphasizes is in his book.
 I never thought a child could search the internet in early education or at the Kindergarten level.
 Students can look up the answer on a phone, tablet or laptop with their parents or in the classroom.
 Alan November says, "What if students were better trained to vet the information they find so their research could be more useful to them and to the entire class?
 All of these outcomes are possible when we incorporate the job of the student researcher into our educational model (49)."

 Here is the app I used for students to be researchers at a kindergarten level.